The Ugly Dachshund poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Ugly Dachshund against these established plot points, we can identify how Norman Tokar utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Ugly Dachshund within the comedy genre.

 Norman Tokar's Structural Approach